|Rifle||Serbian Mauser Model 1924||Manufacturer||FN and Art.Teh.Zavod|

 After a few years with internal factions arguing over whether to adopt French or Czech arms something of a compromise was made.
 The SHS military decided to standardize on a single round for rifles and machine guns and were impressed by the German 7.92x57mm round.
 They turned to Belgium in 1925 and the Model 1924 Mauser.
 100,000 rifles were purchased directly and the machinery to create more was brought into Kragujevac.
 By 1927 production had begun and by the beginning of WWII near one million had been produced!
 It’s also worth noting that the factory producing the rifle changed names after 1931 from Artillery Technical Institute (ATZ) to Military Technical Institute (VTZ).
 Production continued until the invasion and to some degree even after.
 Partisan forces managed to capture an arms plant in Uzice with full assembly equipment.
 The Germans were even using the plant as a cache of captured rifle components.
 Partisans began by assembling whatever parts were at hand, including WWI vintage German Gew.98 rifles and eventually moved to small scale production.
 Partisan Mausers show a pretty wide spread of different components and may well represent an entire area of study unto themselves.

 Model 1924 Mausers are intermediate action Mausers with a large receiver ring and a short action.
 Otherwise they are mechanically identical to nearly any other Model 1898 Mauser derivative.
 All of them will bear the national crest on the top of the receiver.
-The left side of the receiver will bear either Краљевина СХС (Kingdome of Serbs, Croats, and Slovenes) if the rifle was produced before 1929 or Краљевина Југославија (Kingdom of Yugoslavia) after.
+The left side of the receiver will bear either Краљевина СХС (Kingdome of Serbs, Croats, and Slovenes) if the rifle was produced during or before 1929 or Краљевина Југославија (Kingdom of Yugoslavia) after.
 The left side wall will be marked by the manufacturer:

 АРТ. ТЕX. ЗАВОД – Крагујевцу